kuzzleio/kuzzle/doc/2/guides/getting-started/run-kuzzle/index.md

 - [Kourou](https://github.com/kuzzleio/kourou)

 ::: info
-It's recommanded to use Node Version Manager to avoid rights problems when using Node.js and dependencies.
+It is recommended to use Node Version Manager to avoid rights problems when using Node.js and dependencies.
 You can install NVM with the one-liner script documented on [NVM Github repository](https://github.com/nvm-sh/nvm#install--update-script)
 :::